hutchutchutch/hack/README.md

 ---

-## Conclusion
+## Technology Stack

 This hackathon hosting platform uses:

+- **Frontend**:
+  - React with TypeScript for type-safe components
+  - Vite for fast development and optimized builds
+  - React Router for navigation between hackathon features
+  - Axios for API communication with the backend

+- **Backend**:
+  - Express.js with TypeScript for a robust API server
+  - Neo4j database for graph-based data relationships
+  - RESTful API design with structured controllers and models
+  - Rating and review system with multi-dimensional feedback

+- **Infrastructure**:
   - Turborepo + pnpm for consolidated multi-app dev
   - Docker for local dev/prod builds
   - Neo4j on AWS ECS to store project, user, and hackathon relationships
   - S3 for storing user-uploaded assets (banners, docs, images)
   - OpenSearch or Neo4j vectors for advanced search with Gemini embeddings
   - LangGraph in the backend to orchestrate multi-step rating or synergy logic

+## Conclusion

+This platform provides a comprehensive solution for hosting and managing hackathon events.
+The Active Hackathon feature creates an engaging experience for participants to explore tracks, view submissions, and provide detailed feedback on projects.
+The Neo4j database enables powerful relationship-based queries for user connections, project similarities, and advanced rating analytics.

-By leveraging this structure, you can easily build robust hackathon management features, from user dashboards to track-based submissions, while scaling seamlessly in AWS.
+By leveraging this architecture, you can easily build robust hackathon management features, from user dashboards to track-based submissions, while scaling seamlessly in AWS.
 It's flexible for both local development and production-ready container deployments.
 Enjoy building your Hackathon Hosting Platform!